 Fall maintenance tips for a lush green lawn next spring

 (BPT) – The days are getting shorter and the nights are cooling off.
 The kids are back in school.
-Yes, fall is in the air, and that means it’s time to start thinking about prepping your lawn for winter.
+Yes, fall is in the air, and that means it’s time to start thinking about prepping your lawn for winter and that means some lawn treatment.

 “Many homeowners see spring as the most critical season for lawn care,” says Bryan Ostlund, executive director of Grass Seed USA, a coalition of American grass seed farmers and turf specialists, “but in reality, at least in the transition and cool zones of the U.S., fall maintenance can have just as much impact — if not more — on the year-round health and appearance of your lawn.
 Once temperatures are consistently below 60 degrees, your lawn will start storing up nutrients in preparation for winter.
 That’s when you should start your fall lawn care regimen.”